robertdj/renv-docker/README.md

 Navigate to <http://localhost:3839/project> to see the Shiny app.

-# Notes
+# Files on host

 Note that the `renv_install.sh` scripts modify files on the host.

 It modifies {renv}'s cache as intended, but also the files in the project in order to isolate the project.
-In particular, the file `renv/settings.dcf` is changed from
+In particular, the file `renv/settings.dcf` is changed from something like

 ```
 external.libraries:
 ignored.packages:
+package.dependency.fields: Imports, Depends, LinkingTo
+r.version:
-snapshot.type: packrat
+snapshot.type: implicit
 use.cache: TRUE
 vcs.ignore.library: TRUE
+vcs.ignore.local: TRUE
 ```

 to